Secrets of Successful Owned Media [Keynote]

-But to do this, you need a place where you can publish original content alongside an e-commerce store or conversion funnels.
+But to do this, you need a place where you can publish original content alongside an e-commerce store or conversion funnels and you need resources to scale owned media editorial.
 You can’t build your own funnel on social media or someone else’s website.
 You can only do that on your own website.

 So you need your own website where you control the layout of the page, because whoever controls the layout controls the payout.
 In digital marketing, we call this an owned media presence.
 You build a media outlet that you own and control, which means:

 - You don’t have to pay a commission to a third party if you generate a sale.

 - You have access to the customer or lead’s contact information.